vuejs/awesome-vue/.github/pull_request_template.md

 - [ ] The website is using vuejs intensively.
 It should detect vue with [vue-devtools](https://github.com/vuejs/vue-devtools).
   > If you cannot detect vue with `vue-devtools` due to work at non public pages (e.g. for enterprise website), you can send Pull Request with screenshot that detected it.
 - [ ] The website is original and not too simple.
 For that reason, blogs and simple landing pages are rejected.
-- [ ] A commercial product using Vue, provided that guests could reasonably check out how Vue was used A commercial product using Vue, provided that guests could reasonably check out how Vue was used (i.e. A headless CMS which uses Vue for the Admin/editor Area and offers a free tier).
+- [ ] A commercial product using Vue, provided that guests could reasonably check out how Vue was used (i.e. A headless CMS which uses Vue for the Admin/editor Area and offers a free tier).